Cow urine

-Cow urine, gomutra or gōmēz is a liquid by-product of metabolism in cows.
+Cow urine is a liquid by-product of metabolism in cows.
 It has a sacred role in Zoroastrianism and Hinduism.

 Urophagia, the consumption of urine, was used in several ancient cultures for various health, healing, and cosmetic purposes; urine drinking is still practiced today.
 Cow urine is used as medicine in some places of India, Myanmar, and Nigeria.
-While cow urine and cow dung have benefits as fertilizers, the proponents' claims about its curing diseases and cancer have no scientific backing.
+Proponents' claims about its curing diseases and cancer have no scientific backing.

 Hinduism

-Cow urine is considered sacred in Hinduism, Cow urine is used in the making of pancha-gavya, for use in Hindu rituals.
+Cow urine is considered sacred in Hinduism.
+Cow urine is used in the making of pancha-gavya, for use in Hindu rituals.
 The Mahabharata narrates a story about how Lakshmi, the goddess of prosperity, came to reside in cow dung.
 In the legend, Lakshmi asks cows to let her live in their bodies because they are pure and sinless.
 The cows refuse, describing her as unstable and fickle.
 Lakshmi begs them to accept her request, saying that others would ridicule her for being rejected by the cows, and agreeing to live in the most despised part of their body.
 The cows then allow her to live in their dung and urine.